1982–83 Chicago Black Hawks season: Chicago Black Hawks 3, St. Louis Blues 1

-The Black Hawks opened the playoffs with a best-of-five Norris Division semi-final series against the St. Louis Blues, who finished the season with a 25-40-15 record, earning 65 points, which was 39 fewer than the Black Hawks.
+The Black Hawks opened the playoffs with a best-of-five Norris Division semifinal series against the St. Louis Blues, who finished the season with a 25–40–15 record, earning 65 points, which was 39 fewer than the Black Hawks.
 Chicago eliminated the Blues in the 1982 NHL Playoffs.
-The series opened with two games at Chicago Stadium, and with the Black Hawks taking a 2-0 lead into the third period, the Blues stunned Chicago, scoring four unanswered goals, winning the series opener by a 4-2 score.
-The Black Hawks rebounded in the second game, led by Denis Savard and his two goals in a 7-2 blowout victory to tie the series up at 1-1.
-The series shifted to The Checkerdome in St. Louis, Missouri for the next two games, and the Black Hawks, who scored two first period goals, were able to hold off the Blues for a close 2-1 victory in the third game of the series.
+The series opened with two games at Chicago Stadium, and with the Black Hawks taking a 2–0 lead into the third period, the Blues stunned Chicago, scoring four unanswered goals, winning the series opener by a 4–2 score.
+The Black Hawks rebounded in the second game, led by Denis Savard and his two goals in a 7–2 blowout victory to tie the series up at 1-1.
+The series shifted to The Checkerdome in St. Louis, Missouri for the next two games, and the Black Hawks, who scored two first period goals, were able to hold off the Blues for a close 2–1 victory in the third game of the series.
 Murray Bannerman made 25 saves as Chicago took the series lead.
-In the fourth game, Steve Larmer broke a 3-3 tie midway through the third period, while Darryl Sutter scored an empty netter to clinch the series for the Black Hawks, defeating the Blues 5-3 in the game, and 3-1 in the series.
+In the fourth game, Steve Larmer broke a 3–3 tie midway through the third period, while Darryl Sutter scored an empty netter to clinch the series for the Black Hawks, defeating the Blues 5–3 in the game, and 3–1 in the series.